- Iowa maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 - Effective October 1, 2015, the Iowa Insurance Division implemented OPTins as the new tax filing system.
 The previous way of mailing the Report and Receipt for Payment of Taxes with your check payment is no longer accepted.
 The Iowa Insurance Division Surplus Lines Premium Tax Reporting System has been disabled and is no longer available for use.

-The policy filings may be entered into OPTins at any time throughout the year by downloading the appropriate spreadsheet and saving it to your computer.
-Remittance of premium taxes due is ONLY accepted between the months of January 1 to March 1 of the year following when the business was written.
-To avoid penalties, premium taxes due MUST BE received electronically through OPTins by the Insurance Division no later than March 15 which includes a 15-day grace period.
+The policy filings may be entered at any time during the year by downloading the appropriate spreadsheet and saving it to your computer.
+OPTins will not allow you to upload the spreadsheet or remit premium taxes due until around the last week in December.
+Tax season officially begins January 1 to March 1 of the year following when the business was written.
+To avoid penalties, please have premium taxes paid no later than 11:59 CST on March 1st.
+All submissions made after that time will incur a 1% penalty on the total taxes due times the number of months they are past due until payment is received.
+There is NO grace period.

 For more information on filing surplus lines taxes and to find the appropriate forms, follow this link: http://www.iid.state.ia.us/slapp or go to www.optins.org, click on Iowa.